-The Company has exposure to biometric (longevity, mortality, incapacity, long-term care).
-The "catastrophe" risk linked to a mortality shock (pandemic, for example) would affect the results of the death & disability business.
-At year-end 2018, exposure to life underwriting risk accounted for 6% of the risks exposure.
-The largest risk drivers are death, lapse and CAT risk, due to death covers proposed in The Company's products.
+CACI Reinsurance has exposure to biometric risks (mortality, long-term care).
+The "catastrophe" risk linked to a mortality shock (pandemic, for example) would materially affect the results of the Life business.
+At year-end 2019, exposure to life underwriting risk accounted for 9% of the risks exposure.
+The largest risk drivers are CAT, lapse and mortality risk, due to the death covers provided in CACI Reinsurance products.